Montreal Canadiens vs. Philadelphia Flyers - Game Highlights

 Watch the Game Highlights from Montreal Canadiens vs.

-Rachel Bergen RT @NHLdotcom: Carter Hart made 23 saves, and the Flyers defeated the Canadiens 1-0 in Game 3 to take the lead in their Eastern Conference… 15 minutes ago
+lifes a grind RT @TSN_Sports: The Philadelphia Flyers defeat the Montreal Canadiens in six games to advance to the second round! https://t.co/gDa1V6Nsy3 6 minutes ago

+Tony White NHL PLAYOFFS: Ivan Provorov, Kevin Hayes and Michael Raffl scored to lead the Philadelphia Flyers into the second… https://t.co/J1N6p8U0wA 7 minutes ago

-NHL.com Carter Hart made 23 saves, and the Flyers defeated the Canadiens 1-0 in Game 3 to take the lead in their Eastern Co… https://t.co/sBllk2L9VV 17 minutes ago
+Venzen Dwayne At Home 🏘️ #StayHome RT @NHLdotcom: Carter Hart made 31 saves, Kevin Hayes had a goal and an assist, and the Flyers defeated the Canadiens 3-2 in Game 6 to win… 7 minutes ago

+Philadelphia Inquirer Sports Flyers win first playoff series since 2012 as Kevin Hayes sparks 3-2 victory over Montreal in Game 6 https://t.co/kmXBvsk8Rd 8 minutes ago

+Gary Miles Flyers beat Montreal, 3-2, in Game 6, win their first playoff series since 2012 https://t.co/UAThagrfXX via @phillyinquirer 8 minutes ago

 NHL Highlights | Canadiens @ Flyers 8/12/2020Extended highlights of the Montreal Canadiens at the Philadelphia Flyers